sarashamas/docs-calendar/docs/index.md

 # DHTMLX Event Calendar overview

-JavaScript **Event Calendar** is a modern web tool for time-management and scheduling events.
+JavaScript **Event Calendar** is a modern web tool for efficient time-management and scheduling events.
 It perfectly works on both desktop and mobile platforms.
 This solution will help you to manage your schedule as well as plane new appointments by adding as much events as you need.
-It is also possible to reschedule all the events using drag-n-drop.
+It is also easy to reschedule all the events using drag-n-drop.
 The appropriate display modes will help to look through the events scheduled for a day, week or month.

 ## Event Calendar structure

 ### Toolbar

 The **Toolbar** is the top part of Event Calendar.
-It consists of the controls for managing the Event Calendar functionality.
+It consists of the controls for managing the widget functionality.
 Here you can perform the following operations:

-- switch between the **Day**, **Week** and **Month** view modes of Event Calendar using the corresponding controls
+- switch between the **Day**, **Week** and **Month** view modes using the corresponding controls
-- go to the current date of Event Calendar using a **Today** button
+- go to the current date using a **Today** button
-- switch to the needed date of Event Calendar using the special arrows in the middle part of Toolbar
+- switch to the needed date using the special arrows in the middle part of Toolbar
 - create new events, using a **+ Create event** button
 - hide/show a sidebar using a "humburger" icon